UPDATED: April 20, 2022

 - You’re moving from an adjustable-rate mortgage (ARM) to a fixed rate.
 An ARM can fluctuate based on the market, leaving you on the hook for a spike in interest rates.
 If you’re looking to take advantage of a stable fixed-rate mortgage, a refinance could be a smart way to do so.

 - You’re interested in moving to a shorter-term mortgage.
 If you’re currently in a 30-year term and want to move into a 15-year fixed-rate mortgage, you may be able to pay off your loan faster, save boatloads in interest, and be debt-free sooner by refinancing.
+Here are the differences of a 15 vs 30 year mortgage.

 Does Refinancing Hurt Your Credit?